KrzysztofZaporowski/OOP_project/README.md

 ## Key Classes and Inheritance

 The system is built around several core classes, each handling specific aspects of library management.
+Example of class connection below.

 ### User Class (Base Class)
 The `User` class is the base class for all types of users in the system.
 It contains common attributes and methods for user management.